bwolmarans/bwolmarans/README.md

 - 🔭 Like my garage, I plan on organizing my repos tomorrow.
 So kindly check back tomorrow.
 - Publically-speaking, you are mostly going to find sample code, forgotten side-projects, and old code here.
 - 👯 I’m looking to collaborate on security testing tools, and I love to share knowledge about security.
-- 💬 The good stuff is private (I know, super cringe) but happy to share and collaborate
+- 💬 There is much that is private (I know, super cringe) but happy to share and collaborate on request.